-Just contact your Byte advisor.
-They will put you in touch with the insurance team, who will walk you through the whole process.
+Just get in touch with your Byte advisor.
+They will connect you with the insurance team, who will walk you through the whole process.
 They’ll even fill out any necessary paperwork for you to ensure accuracy and timeliness.
 All you’ll need to do is sign.

 What If I’m Not Covered?

 Aetna and Byte might have a partnership, but that doesn’t mean every Aetna plan covers at-home aligners.
 If your plan doesn’t include orthodontic benefits, your Byte treatment probably won’t be covered.
 But don’t worry, there are still ways to manage your expenses.
 You could switch providers and/or plans, but you can only do that during open enrollment periods or if you have a qualifying life event.
 And if you have insurance through your employer, they might not offer plans from other providers.